 includes the wagon ride to the orchard as well as a full day of fun on the farm in our 5 acre farm play area.
 Bring a cooler to store your fruit while you enjoy some family fun on the farm.

-One of the joys of farming is that each season is different, fresh and a new start.
-This year Mother Nature has thrown us a bit of a curve with a mild winter and warm spring that has helped our strawberries ripen several weeks earlier than usual.
-With the arrival of the short 3-4 week strawberry season the sweet smell of strawberries is in the air!
+With the arrival of the short 3-4 week strawberry season, the sweet smell of strawberries is in the air!
 Most of us are accustomed to strawberries from the grocery that were shipped in from far away places and picked before they are fully ripe to ensure smooth travels.
-Local strawberries are a totally different experience.
-You are selecting each one yourself at the peak of perfection.
+Local strawberries are a totally different experience, where you get to select each one yourself at the peak of perfection.
 They are ripe and red totally through and filled with flavor beyond comparison.

 Here are 5 tips to make your strawberry picking experience the best!

 - Arrive right when the farm opens on weekends.
 Since the demand for local strawberries far exceeds the capacity of local production, most farms are picked early on weekends.
-Follow your favorite farms on social media for updates on picking conditions throughout the day.
+Follow us on Twitter, Facebook and Instagram for updates on picking conditions throughout the day.

-- Local Berries are Fragile.
+- Local berries are fragile.
 Eat your strawberries or freeze them within 24 hours of picking.
-Most local berries are grown for flavor rather than shipping so they will not last like those in the grocery.
+Most local berries are grown for flavor rather than shipping so they will not last like those in the grocery store.

-- Dress for Picking You’re visiting a working farm so close-toed shoes, sun hat and sunscreen are in order.
-A red shirt is a good idea for the kids in case any juice drips from a sample.
+- Dress for picking.
+You’re visiting a working farm, so close-toed shoes, sun hat and sunscreen are in order.
+Rain boots are always a good idea, especially if we have had rain the past few days… the fields can get muddy!

-- Please pay for your Strawberries before eating them.
+- Please pay for your strawberries before eating them.
 It’s hugely tempting to eat strawberries while picking, but please keep in mind that the strawberry patch is really the Farmer’s Market and your farmer’s livelihood.
-Strawberries are sold by the pound at most farms so you will need to weigh and pay before you enjoy.
+Our strawberries are sold by the pound, so you will need to weigh and pay before you enjoy.

-Peak strawberry picking conditions should last though at least the 3rd weekend of May 2017.
-Great Country Farms’ strawberries are $2.99/lb plus farm admission for a full day of Family Fun on the Farm.
-Join us for our Strawberry Jubilee Festival Weekends ~ Earliest ever on May 6 & 7 and May 13 & 14, 2017.
+Great Country Farms’ strawberries are $2.99/lb. plus farm admission for a full day of family fun on the farm.
+Join us for our Strawberry Jubilee Festival Weekends!